Illinois Becomes 11th State To Legalize Recreational Marijuana

 Illinois has become the 11th state to legalize recreational marijuana, Fox News reports, after Governor J.B.
 Pritzker signed into law a bill passed weeks ago by the state’s General Assembly.
 Pritzker had been expected to sign the bill, considering that he was the one who pushed for it in the first place.

-As reported at the time by The Inquisitr, Illinois General Assembly approved House Bill 1438 at the end of May, in the closing days of the legislators’ legislative session.
+As reported at the time by The Inquisitr, Illinois’ General Assembly approved House Bill 1438 at the end of May, in the closing days of the legislators’ legislative session.
 Prior to passing the historic bill, Illinois’ House and Senate had been working back and forth to come up with a compromise bill that satisfied the voting members of both chambers, as well as Pritzker.

 One of the sticking points had been the status of the tens of thousands of Illinoisans currently engaged with criminal charges or convictions related to pot.
 Pritzker had wanted a bill that allowed for the pardoning of those already doing time for marijuana convictions, and for the expunging of the criminal records of those who had done their time.
 The bill that reached Pritzker’s desk accomplished both of those things.